Frugal Living Tips

 8. Movie Theatre

 One of the great frugal living tips is to skip the theater.
-Between the sky-high tickets and ridiculous concession stand prices, it is much more economical to stay home and play board games.
+Between the sky-high tickets and ridiculous concession stand prices, it is much more economical to stay home and play board games or watch movies at home.

 7. Buy Used